csiro-energy-systems/circuit-graphs/README.md

 Circuits can consist of passive components with arbitrary impedance, which are represented by the edges, and (ideal) transformers, which take an edge as the primary side and a node as the source for the secondary side.
+Voltage sources are represented with a source vertex, and a sink vertex must also be chosen.

 Features to come include: